simplicityiskey/opentable-algolia-demo/README.md

 - Reworked the filter UI — moved price, dining-style, payment, and badge filters into collapsible dropdowns and capped long facet lists with a "show more" toggle, keeping cuisine as a searchable list — after the initial flat layout surfaced every value at once.
-- [PENDING YOUR ANSWER — popularity score: testing surfaced casino-chain restaurants leading the popular shelf despite low review counts; EITHER "so I raised the review weighting / m threshold, after which well-reviewed places led correctly" OR move this bullet to the "left out" section as a documented limitation.]

 ### Key assumptions & judgment calls